-On May 10, 2020, the Centers for Medicare and Medicaid Services (CMS) published the proposed rule in the Federal Register for the fiscal year (FY) 2022 Hospital Inpatient Prospective Payment System (IPPS).
-The rule affects discharge dates on or after October 1, 2021.
+On May 10th, 2022, the Centers for Medicare and Medicaid Services (CMS) published the proposed rule for the fiscal year (FY) 2023 Hospital Inpatient Prospective Payment System (IPPS) in the Federal Register.
+The rule affects discharge dates on or after October 1, 2022.

-Each year, CMS publishes updates to the regulations for inflation factors, wage index adjustments, and other patient-care-related payment adjustments.
-This year, CMS proposes to structure the polices to:
+Each year, CMS publishes updates to the regulations and payment calculations adjusting for inflation factors, wage index adjustments, and other patient care related payment adjustments.

 Proposed Changes for Acute Care Hospitals